Tuvalu: Defence and law enforcement

 Tuvalu has no regular military forces, and spends no money on the military.
 Its national police force, the Tuvalu Police Force headquartered in Funafuti, includes a maritime surveillance unit, customs, prisons and immigration.
 Police officers wear British-style uniforms.

-From 1994 to 2019 the Tuvalu policed its 200-kilometre exclusive economic zone with the Pacific-class patrol boat HMTSS Te Mataili, provided by Australia.
+From 1994 to 2019 Tuvalu policed its 200-kilometre exclusive economic zone with the Pacific-class patrol boat HMTSS Te Mataili, provided by Australia.
 In 2019, Australia gifted a Guardian-class patrol boat as replacement.
-Named HMTSS Te Mataili II, it is meant for use in maritime surveillance, fishery patrol and for search-and-rescue missions.("HMTSS" stands for His/Her Majesty's Tuvaluan State Ship or for His/Her Majesty's Tuvalu Surveillance Ship.)
+Named HMTSS Te Mataili II, it is meant for use in maritime surveillance, fishery patrol and for search-and-rescue missions. ("HMTSS" stands for His/Her Majesty's Tuvaluan State Ship or for His/Her Majesty's Tuvalu Surveillance Ship.)
+Te Mataili II was severely damaged by cyclones.
+On 16 October 2024 Australia handed over a Guardian-class patrol boat to Tuvalu, which was named HMTSS Te Mataili III.

+In May 2023 the Government of Tuvalu signed a Memorandum of Understanding (MoU) with Sea Shepherd Global, which is based in the Netherlands, to combat illegal, unreported, and unregulated (IUU) fishing in Tuvalu's Exclusive Economic Zone (EEZ).
+Sea Shepherd Global will provide the Allankay, a 54.6 m motor vessel, to support Tuvalu's law enforcement activities.
+Allankay will accommodate officers from the Tuvalu Police Force, who have the authority to board, inspect, and arrest fishing vessels engaged in IUU activity in Tuvalu's EEZ.

 Male homosexuality is illegal in Tuvalu.
 Crime in Tuvalu is not a significant social problem due to an effective criminal justice system, also due to the influence of the Falekaupule (the traditional assembly of elders of each island) and the central role of religious institutions in the Tuvaluan community.

 Administrative divisions

-Tuvalu consists of six atolls and three reef islands.
+Tuvalu consists of six atolls and three reef islands, each constituting a district of the country.
 The smallest, Niulakita, is administered as part of Niutao.
+The districts, their island counts, and their populations as of the 2022 census are as follows: